 We occasionally link to goods offered by vendors to help the reader find relevant products.
 Some of these may be affiliate based, meaning we earn small commissions (at no additional cost to you) if items are purchased.
 Here is more about what we do.

-If you have ever eaten shrimp, you probably have come across all styles: butterfly cut, popcorn (breaded), shell on, and those without the shells.
+If you have ever eaten shrimp, you probably have come across a variety of styles: butterflied and sauteed, breaded and deep-fried, boiled, broiled, seared, grilled, roasted, and more.

-You may not realize this, but something is missing when they arrive on your dinner plate – an unattractive dark line down the spine.
+You may not realize this, but there may be a few things missing when they arrive on your dinner plate.

-Some people don’t mind the digestive tract – which some mistake for a vein – and others, especially Americans, insist that it be removed.
+Some people don’t mind the digestive tract – which some mistake for or refer to euphemistically as a vein – and others insist that it be removed.

 “Deveining,” or removing the guts, is also beneficial as they often have a gritty texture.